Interests

 • Writing:

 • Books: I have written three gardening books to date and for each of those I was given an advance payment in stages as I wrote them.
 The first third after the proposal is signed before writing the main text, the second on completion of the text, and the final third on publication.
 Once the advance is paid off through royalties I then receive ‘additional royalties’, a small percentage of each sale.
-Books are, for me anyway, a labour of love, they don’t give me the same salary as design work – if I were interested in money, I would only work on design and not write books.
+Books are a labour of love for me, they don’t give me the same salary as design work – if I were interested in money, I would only work on design and not write books.
 In all three books I provided a large number of the photos included within my advance payment.
+I have also printed a short booklet myself, where I paid for the printing costs upfront and distributed it to a few shops.

 • Website: my website is free to use for everyone and I receive no money from any person or company for it, I don’t run advertising or affiliate links on it.
 I do sell my own books, newsletter and some seed packets on it through the shop.